HappyGradu/Implementation-of-MEC-papers/readme.md

 `PG-SAA` is the algorithm proposed in paper "A Sample Average Approximation-Based Parallel Algorithm for Application Placement in Edge Computing Systems", which can be found at https://ieeexplore.ieee.org/document/8360329/.

 The corresponding MATLAB directory is "PG-SAA".

-## Cross-edge Computation Offloading (CCO)
-`Cross-edge Computation Offloading (CCO) Algorithm` is an computation offloading algorithm proposed recently for multi-user multi-server MEC systems.
-Details can be found at https://github.com/NarcissusHliangZhao/Implementation-of-MEC-papers/tree/master/CCO.

-The corresponding Python directory is "CCO".